 At the last station before the bridge, a man with a boyish face entered the car.
 His hair was snowy white, and his red shirt faded like his blue jeans.
 His brown shoes came with thick anti-slip bottoms, tell-tale signs that he worked in a kitchen.

-The newcomer’s brown eyes gleamed with familiarity at Tadeusz.
+The man’s brown eyes seized with familiarity at Tadeusz.

-“I’m looking for Radek,” he blurted in Russian, his voice abnormally deep.
+“I’m looking for Radeki,” he blurted in Russian, his voice abnormally deep.

-“Fine, fine,” the man put his cigarette out, expelling clove-scented smoke as he deserted them for another part of the subway car.
+“Fine, fine,” the boyish man said, dropping the stick and stepping on it.
+Exhaling clove-scented smoke, he deserted them for another part of the subway car.

-“Fucking Georgian pig,” Tadeusz spat before adding in Polish, “When I did my stretch, he was in too.
+“Fucking Georgian pig,” Tadeusz spat before adding in Polish, “When I did my first stretch in this part of the world, he was in too.
 Always hanging around, fishing for information he could sell,”

 “How old is he?” asked Andrew.